-A C# program typically is organized in source code files with the .cs
+A C# program is typically organized into source code files with the .cs

 extension.

-There is no need to explicitly import files into others.
+It is not necessary to explicitly import files into others.
 Any file that is part of the project is taken into account by the others.

 The basic structure of a C# program includes namespaces, classes, and methods.
-Let’s look at a simple example:
+Let’s see a simple example:

 using System;